National Coalition Against Domestic Violence

 Stalking Resource Center

 The Stalking Resource Center is a program of the National Center for Victims of Crime.
-Launched in July 2000, with initial funding from the Violence Against Women Office of the U.S. Department of Justice, our dual mission is to raise national awareness of stalking and to encourage the development and implementation of multidisciplinary responses to stalking in local communities across the country.
+Launched in July 2000, with initial funding from the Violence Against Women Office of the U.S. Department of Justice, their dual mission is to raise national awareness of stalking and to encourage the development and implementation of multidisciplinary responses to stalking in local communities across the country.

 National Coalition of Anti-Violence Programs